 The control station is the dashboard where we can see all the controlling levers and buttons to control the train.

-Coach is the general category like general, seater, sleeper, 2-tier AC, or 3-tier AC carriages of the train.
+Coach is the general category like general, seater, sleeper, 2-tier AC, or 3-tier AC carriages.
 One coach forms multiple carriages.

 A carriage is one of the separate sections of a train that carries passengers.
-It consists of seats, windows, and doors on both sides to enter.
+It has seats, windows, and doors on both sides to enter.

 Boxcars are big rectangular shape box comes with sliding doors on the sides.
 Its primary use is to carry large loads of products like grain, paper, flour, beverages, and other goods and protect them from harsh weather.